ClementNerma/NightOS/docs/technical/controller.md

 # Controller

 The _controller_ is a system library that manages permissions of processes.

-The [_I/O manager_](io-manager.md) relies on it to accept or reject requests.
+It is concretely represented by the [`sys::perm`](../specs/permissions.md) service.

 - [Notion of scope](#notion-of-scope)
 - [The `perm` system library](#the-perm-system-library)